Deducteam/lambdapi/doc/tactics.rst

 ``assumption``
 --------------

-Proves the current goal if it is present in the hypotheses
+Proves the current goal if it is (an instance of) an hypothesis

 .. _fail: